 Then, you could ensure collaboration by just watching how your people worked together and intervening to connect them if they were working solo.

-But today, in the age of hybrid work, your people collaborate on applications like Yammer, Slack, Microsoft Teams, and Workplace for Facebook.
+But today, in the age of hybrid work, your people collaborate on applications like Yammer, Microsoft Teams, and Workplace from Meta.

 Which means you need to find some way to “watch” your people on these applications and to monitor how much they are or are not collaborating.